 EVERYONE WELCOME: Extra paddles available.

-Ladies Day Play is Tuesday and Thursday mornings from 8 – 10:30am at the four outdoor courts behind the Franklin County Public Transportation garage at 7178 Blue Creek Road in Brookville.
-RAIN BACKUP is the Old Brookville High School gym at 1010 Franklin Avenue in Brookville.
+Ladies Day Play is Monday, Tuesday, Wednesday, Thursday and Friday mornings from 8:00 – 11:00am at the four outdoor courts behind the Franklin County Public Transportation garage at 7178 Blue Creek Road in Brookville.
+RAIN and NASTY WEATHER BACKUP is the Old Brookville High School gym at 1010 Franklin Avenue in Brookville.